 AB 778 (Chen R) Local Agency Public Construction Act: internet website posting.
+Introduced: 2/18/2025

 Status: 5/1/2025-Failed Deadline pursuant to Rule 61(a)(2).
-(Last location was L. GOV. on
+(Last location was L. GOV. on 3/3/2025)(May be acted upon Jan 2026)

 Summary: The Local Agency Public Construction Act sets forth the requirements for the payment of construction projects by local agencies.
-The State Contract Act imposes specified requirements on state agencies regarding payment of construction contracts, including requiring, within 10 days of making a construction contract payment, a state agency that maintains an internet website to post on its internet website the project for which the payment was made, the name of the construction contractor or company paid, the date the payment was made or the date the state agency transmitted instructions to the Controller or other payer to make the payment, the payment application number or other identifying information, and the amount of the payment.
+The State Contract Act imposes specified requirements on state agencies regarding payment of construction contracts, including requiring, within 10 days of making a construction contract payment, a state agency that maintains an internet website to post on its internet website the project for which the payment was made, the name of the construction contractor or company paid, the date the payment was made or the date the state agency transmitted instructions to the Controller or other payer to make the payment.
 Current law exempts from these provisions, among other things, construction contracts valued below \$25,000.
 This bill would require a local agency that maintains an internet website to post on its internet website the information described above.
 The bill would exempt from these provisions construction contracts valued below \$25,000.